-- 1. Submit documentation to the MCO for contracting purposes including evidence of fidelity to the model including findings of self-evaluation using the IPS Fidelity Scale (https://ipsworks.org/wp-content/uploads/2017/08/IPS-Fidelity-Scale-Eng1.pdf); - a.
-The self-evaluation must reflect a minimum score of 80 in order to be eligible to provide Medicaid funded services to members. - 2.
+- 1. Submit documentation to the MCO for contracting purposes including evidence of fidelity to the model including findings of self-evaluation using the IPS Fidelity Scale (https://ipsworks.org/wp-content/uploads/2017/08/IPS-Fidelity-Scale-Engl.pdf); - a.
+The self-evaluation must reflect a baseline score in order to be eligible to provide Medicaid funded services to members. - 2.
 Undergo a fidelity review using the IPS Fidelity Scale by an MCO-identified third party within six (6) months of implementation: - a.
-This review must reflect a minimum score of 80 in order to maintain the ability to accept new members; - b.
-The team will implement an MCO approved corrective action plan immediately for any individual IPS Fidelity Scale criterion that rates a one (1), two (2), or three (3);

-- c.
-This plan should be implemented within thirty (30) days of findings or sooner as determined necessary by the MCO to mitigate health and safety issues for members; and - d.
+This review must reflect continued improvement toward the desired score of 100 (good fidelity); - b.
+The team will implement an MCO approved corrective action plan immediately for any individual IPS Fidelity Scale criterion that rates a one (1), two (2), or three (3); - c.
+This plan should be implemented within thirty (30) days of findings or sooner as determined necessary by the MCO to mitigate health and safety issues for members; and d.
 Fidelity is tested every six (6) months for a new program until a score of 100 is reached.